atheiman/django-reviews/README.md

 ## Getting Started

 Imagine the use case of a web store.
-Users (`django.contrib.auth.User`) can submit reviews for Products (`store.models.Product`), making `Product` the subclass of `reviews.models.Reviewable`.
+Users (`django.contrib.auth.User`) can submit reviews for Products (`store.models.Product`).
 Here's how to create a simple store application using the django-reviews framework.

 1. Install django-reviews from GitHub using pip:

-    `pip install git+ssh://git@github.com/atheiman/django-reviews.git@1.0.0#egg=reviews`
+    `pip install git+ssh://git@github.com/atheiman/django-reviews.git@master#egg=reviews`

 1. Add `reviews` to `INSTALLED_APPS` in your settings file.
 Be sure [`django.contrib.auth`](https://docs.djangoproject.com/en/1.7/ref/contrib/auth/) and [`django.contrib.contenttypes`](https://docs.djangoproject.com/en/1.7/ref/contrib/contenttypes/) are there too (in a default django project creation, they should be there).

     ```python
+    # settings.py

     INSTALLED_APPS = (
         # ...
         'django.contrib.auth',